openglfreak/winestreamproxy/README.md

 ## Compiling

-To compile winestreamproxy using the default build directories, run
+To compile Winestreamproxy using the default build directories, run
 ```
-make
+sh ./build-64.sh
 ```
 in the top directory.